ladyeklipse/ZX-Pokemaster/README.txt

 ===========================================================
 V. Version history
 ===========================================================
+1.51
+ - Introduced a Warning message when "Include supplementary files" is checked.
+ - "Include alternate files" is on by default now.
 1.5
  - Updated POKES and added a lot of files up to 2021 to match ZXDB and TOSEC.
 1.4